Spain Bike Tour - Under the Andalusian Sky | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

 Continue your independent exploration of Seville.
-This afternoon, your local guide will meet you at the Casas de la Judería and arrange transportation to Palma del Rio.
-The transportation departure time will be given to you upon your arrival in Seville.
+This afternoon, your local guide will meet you at the Casas de la Judería Sevilla and arrange transportation to Palma del Rio.
+The transportation departure time is 2:30 p.m., and any last-minute changes will be given to you by our representative upon your arrival to the hotel.
 Enjoy the remainder of the day and evening at leisure, exploring the small town of Palma del Rio.

 Your hotel in Palma del Rio is Monasterio de San Francisco.
 This former Franciscan monastery was built in 1492 on the orders of VII Señor de Palma.
 About 20 years ago, it was turned into a charming hotel that preserves the simplicity and tranquility of a monastery.
 The arrival of Europeans in America is part of the building’s history, since the Franciscan monks based here founded American missions, took their language and customs to the New World, planted the famous orange groves in California, and opened the Mission de Palma del Rio in San Diego.
 Columbus spent time here before setting out for his journey, as the monastery was a strategic and powerful center of learning and culture.
 The cities of San Francisco, Los Angeles, and San Diego owe their names to this region’s monasteries and holy places.
 Today, guests can drink orange juice (in season) from the garden’s 65 orange trees, some of which are five centuries old.